AliElbassuony/TryHackMe/Pre Security/Network Fundmentals/README.md

 - Experimentation and implementation of various network designs.

 - The term `topology`, we are actually referring to the design or look of the network at hand.

 #### Star Topology

+- Devices are individually connected via a central networking device such as a switch or hub
+- The most commonly found today because of its reliability and scalability - despite the cost.
+- Any information sent to a device in this topology is sent via the central device to which it connects.

 ----